sfcaracciolo/isotropic_remesher/README.md

 # Isotropic Remesher

-A Python implementation of isometric remeshing algorithm based on Open3D library.
+A Python implementation of isotropic remeshing algorithm based on Open3D library.

 The basic idea is to iterate over these operations: